 Recently, the University of Florence has been ranked among top Italian Universities for the distribution of national research funds, and it is one of the most active Italian universities in terms of European projects and related grants.

 In the 7th Framework Programme, the EU funded about 150 projects for a total of over 40 million Euros.
 The University has also submitted several proposals with a high success rate in the framework of the Research and Innovation programme Horizon 2020 and other EU programmes.
 As of December 2020, the University of Florence has 147 H2020 funded projects for a total of about 54 million euros, 27 ongoing Erasmus+ projects, 11 ongoing LIFE projects and 17 projects that have been funded under EU Direct Grants (Creative Europe, DG Justice, COST Actions, etc).
 The University also participates in several research programmes sponsored by international agencies, associations, foundations and other donors.
-The University has been granted in December 2018 the European ‘HR Excellence in Research’ award.

 Unipi is member of several European and international networks like EUA, EOSC Association, Science|Business and UNIMED and is involved in many of the most important EU initiatives related to the Horizon 2020 framework programme (e.g. EERA, EuroMarine, ENMat, euRobotics, Biobased Industry Consortium (BIC), European Technology Platform Nanomedicine (ETPN), International Platform of Insects for Food and Feed International Platform of Insects for Food and Feed (IPIFF), Sustainable Process Industry through Resource and Energy Efficiency (A.SPIRE), Sustainable Nuclear Energy Technology Platform (SNETP), European Food Security Authority (EFSA) etc.).